New Ramoth Gilead Missionary Baptist Church

 Our forefathers traveled over twenty-five miles each Sunday to Harvey Chapel, now Mt.
 Carmel Missionary Baptist Church, to hear the gospel.
 Some of them rode in a cart pulled by a horse and others walked in the snow and rain.
 Deacons Fred Sawyer, Inke White, Charlie Whitehurst, Harry Beasley, and Acoe Griffin decided to build a place closer to their homes to worship.
 A bush hut was built on the land purchased from Mr. Jerry Sawyer.
 There were no official signed document; only a verbal promise between Mr. Sawyer and the church officers that this land belonged to the people.

 The church has been rebuilt and remodeled several times under the leadership of Rev. William Hyder, Rev. J. E. Lamb, Rev. Charlie Patterson, Rev. Nichols, Rev. H.C.
-Sanders, Rev. J.L Johnson, Rev. Joseph M. Moore (25 years), Rev. Vaughan, Rev. Joseph Wills and Rev. Franklin J. Owens (22 years), Rev. James Collins, Rev. Randolphh Fields, and presently Rev. Randy Skeeter.
+Sanders, Rev. J.L Johnson, Rev. Joseph M. Moore (25 years), Rev. Vaughan, Rev. Joseph Wills and Rev. Franklin J. Owens (22 years), Rev. James Collins, Rev. Randolphh Fields, Rev. Dr. Randy F. Skeeter, and presently Rev. Glenn T. Rountree Jr.

 When we read Deuteronomy the 4th chapter and verses 41-43 and Joshua 20:38, we will find that Moses set apart three cities of refuge east of the Jordan that the manslayer who kills his neighbor unintentionally might flee to one of them and save his life.
 One of these cities was Ramoth in Gilead.

 "GOD is our refuge and strength, a very present help in trouble.